Ada Blackjack: Expedition

-Stefansson sent five settlers (one European Canadian, three European Americans, and one Iñupiat, Blackjack) in a speculative attempt to claim the island for Canada.
+Stefansson sent five settlers (one European Canadian, three European Americans, and one Iñupiaq, Blackjack) in a speculative attempt to claim the island for Canada.
 The explorers were handpicked by Stefansson based upon their previous experience and academic credentials.
 Stefansson considered those with advanced knowledge in the fields of geography and other sciences for the expedition.

 On 15 September 1921, the team was left on Wrangel Island north of Siberia, to claim the island for Canada or the United Kingdom.
 Blackjack had many misgivings about joining the expedition, especially because she had been misled to believe she would be only one of many Alaska Native people to join the crew.
 The team included five people: Blackjack, who had been hired as a cook and seamstress; the American men Lorne Knight, Milton Galle, and Fred Maurer; and Allan Crawford.
 Maurer had spent eight months on the island in 1914 after surviving the shipwreck of the Karluk.